FAFSA 2025-26 Beta Testing – Update #2

 The schools we contacted include small, large, public, and private – one HBCU and one Ivy League.
 It is an across-the-board absence of data.

-This does not mean that no schools have received ISIRs, but it does imply that the Department of Education (DE) has not met its reported targets.
+This does not mean that no schools have received ISIRs, but it does imply that the Department of Education (ED) has not met its reported targets.

 This does not bode well for current or prospective college students.